Run Flat Inoperative, ABS, ESP Malfunction on Mercedes-Benz

 Possible Causes

 - Tire pressure sensor failure: The RFI system relies on the tire pressure sensors to accurately detect changes in air pressure.
-If a sensor is malfunctioning or not properly calibrated, the RFI system will not function properly.
+If a sensor malfunctions or incorrectly calibrates, the RFI system will malfunction.

 - Wiring issues: Electrical wiring problems, such as damaged or corroded connections, can cause the RFI, ABS, and ESP systems to malfunction.